 1. Create a successful long-distance relationship.

-2. Discuss how moving in together would work.
+2. Consider moving in together and discuss to see how it would work.

 Some blame the distance for miscommunication, arguments and confusion.
 We’ve seen in the previous chapter that long-distance communication is different from when you are next to each other.
 But, that doesn’t mean it’s harder.
 If you can’t make it work over the distance, moving together hoping that somehow things will be better, might not be such a great idea.

 Let’s say you were able to create a successful long-distance relationship.
 By successful I mean you’ve learnt about each other and still want to be together.
 You’ve enjoyed talking on the phone and over the texts and you had fun during your short visits to see each other.
 You are ok with each other’s habits and you are able to work out together everything that you are not ok with.

 When Should You Move-in Together?

 You’ve met someone you like.
 Over a temporary long-distance relationship, you got to know each other.
 But, did you get to know each other well enough to live together?
 While you can never know for sure, taking a moment to reflect on some of the following points could give you an idea.
 It’ll help you increase the chances of a successful transition.

 - Get to know each other as much as you can before moving in together.